Javalava76/Bamazon/README.md

 # bamazon

-*The app will take in orders from customers and deplete stock from the store's inventory using node.js and MySQL.*
+*The app will take in orders from customers and update stock from the store's inventory using node.js and MySQL.*

 ![image of mySQL]